anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 Explanation:

-- ***DynamoDB***: A fully managed NoSQL database service provided by AWS.
+- ***DynamoDB***: A fully managed NoSQL database service known for its low-latency performance and scalability.
 It is used to store the product and user data for efficient retrieval.
 - ***Amazon S3***: A highly scalable and durable object storage service.
 It is used to store the interaction dataset for later use.

 Steps: